Following weeks of intense lobbying by gay activists and the United States, member states of

 "This, of course, could not have happened without the concerted and passionate efforts of several governments," said Cary Alan Johnson, executive director of the International

 Gay and Lesbian Human Rights Commission (IGLHRC) in a statement.
 "But what this victory also demonstrates is the power of civil society at the UN and working across countries and regions to demand that their own governments vote to protect LGBT lives.
+The outpouring of

 support from the international community sent the strong message to our